 If you read our previous post on business metrics, you know exactly why important business incidents affecting only one component or segment of your business get lost in the crowd of statistics like totals and averages which combine different individual metrics for one overall KPI.
 When it comes to anomalies, “isolated” and “significant” are not mutually exclusive.

 - A small blip may represent a large, untapped opportunity.
 A small spike in online orders from a particular demographic may indicate that a small-scale marketing campaign could be scaled up, and generate even more revenue and new, loyal customers for the brand.

-- For this type of granularity, you need a solution which scales to the millions of individual metrics (time series) you are collecting.
-Dashboards, however, can’t keep up with the constantly changing and massive amounts of data, and thus squander the BI value of this data.
+- For this type of granularity, you need a solution that scales to the millions of individual metrics (time series) you are collecting.
+Dashboards, however, can’t keep up with the constantly changing and massive amounts of data and thus squander the BI value of this data.